 Skip to Content

 We are both big fans of coffee and you would be hard pressed to find a morning where we don’t have a big mug of coffee in hand.
-Coffee even finds a way into our after dinner routine pretty regularly when we finish up dinners.
+Coffee even finds a way into our after dinner routine pretty regularly when we finish up our dessert or cheese plate.
 Especially after on special occasions like holidays (St. Patrick’s Day anyone?) or celebrations.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.